Security licensing enforcement

 • $50,000 for security businesses

-Security Programs Division (SPD) gives administrative penalties.
-Before they can give a penalty, SPD must consider:
+Security Programs Division (SPD) issues administrative penalties.
+Before they can issue a penalty, SPD must consider:

-• Whether the worker or business has broken a similar rule before
+• Whether the worker or business has violated a similar law or policy before

 • How serious the contravention is